Articles by City & Category

 Hours of Operation

 For current hours of operation, please refer to the attraction's website.

 On September 10th, the last public entry to the memorial and museum is at 3:30pm.
 From 4pm on, the memorial and museum are open for the 9/11 community.
 On September 11th, the 9/11 Memorial and Museum is closed to the public but open to 9/11 family members from 7:30am to 8:00pm.
 The memorial reopens to the public at 3pm and remains open until midnight for the annual Tribute in Light.
 The Tribute in Light shines two beams of blue into the night sky to represent the loss of towers but, more importantly, what the loss of those towers meant to the victims' families and the nation as a whole.
 This tribute is the most powerful light projection on Earth.

 Admission to the memorial is always free of charge.
-Admission to the museum is free Tuesday evenings from 5pm to 8pm.
+Admission to the museum is free Mondays from 3:30pm until close.
 The last admission is two hours before closing; however, limited quantities of these tickets are available.
 Four tickets are allowed per person.
 Family members of 9/11 victims and first responders and recovery workers will always have free admission to the museum.

 The Stories Beyond the Memorial - Memorial Exhibition

 Visitors far and wide have come to see the memorial that rests where two towers once reached great heights.
 Beyond the memorial itself, the 9/11 Memorial and Museum holds unique memorabilia and artifacts that tell the story of those individuals who lost their lives on that somber day.